 Strymon was not done, “Mytilini has a tyrant who the people here elected.
 His name is Pittakos and he is known to be a wise ruler.
 He has created laws that must be observed by all who come to the city.
 It would be best if you allow me to accompany you when you go ashore.
 There is someone I want you to meet there as well.”

-As the port and city of Mytilini came into view, Sinon kept looking over his shoulder at the place as he continued to pull on the oar.
+As the port and city of Mytilini came into view, draped across a hill, Sinon kept looking over his shoulder at the place as he continued to pull on the oar.

 “Mentu, look at that.
 That is the biggest town I could ever imagine.
-It looks the way I imagined Athens to look from what I have heard.”
+It looks the way I imagine Athens to look from what I have heard.”
 He was excited to see such a grand place.
 It made Kirra seem even smaller.

 They continued to row and look as more of the city came into view.

 By the time the day began to yield to night, the Amphitrite was secured to one of many docks in the bay by the city.
 Aristomachos was busy right away with men who met him at the dock.
-They would not be unloading cargo until the morning, so when a couple of the men volunteered to stay with the ship, Sinon, Mentu and Strymon headed into the city as did other members of the crew.
+They would not be unloading cargo until the morning, so when several of the men volunteered to stay with the ship, Sinon, Mentu and Strymon headed into the city as did other members of the crew.
 In Kirra, everything would be shutting down for the night, but here, torches and lamps drove the darkness from the streets and people were everywhere.
 A cacophony of conversation punctuated with laughter contrasted the gentle sounds of the sea they had grown used to.
-Some shops were open for business as well as taverns full of men and women.
+Some shops were open for business as well as tavernas full of men and women.
 No doubt the women were not the men’s wives or daughters, but clearly performers of all manner of things.
 Many were dancing to the delight of the men.
 Some appeared to be making other arrangements.
 Young women with color painted on their faces flirted openly with men who wanted more.
 Sinon grew increasingly interested as he watched them.
 There was nothing sacred going on here.

 After winding their way through several streets they found a place farther from the bay that had several empty seats at tables.
 It was a little quieter here than most of the places they had seen, but men and women engaged in conversation here as well.
 The three of them took a table near the door.
 A woman who was much less covered than Sinon and Mentu were used to seeing, asked what she could bring them.
 She wore less color on her face, but her cleavage was as exposed as the other women.
 She was beautifully young but her voice was confident and seductive.
 Long black hair draped down her back, and when she moved it was like watching cool water flowing in a brook.